Mesure-Distance-Saut-Perche-Equipe/poc/README.md

 This repository contains the code to validate the idea to use the ML model to detect the person and calculate the distance to the bar accordingly.

+### Website
+The program is available at the following URL: https://mesure-distance-saut-perche.streamlit.app/.

 ### Installation
 1. Clone project`s [repo](https://github.com/Mesure-Distance-Saut-Perche-Equipe/poc.git):